 As part of the completion of the Feasibility Study along with environmental impact assessments, a reclamation program was developed for the mining license.
-A total cost of \$8.2 million has been estimated for the closure of the operation which will be funded by a monthly reclamation budget of \$90,000 during the mine life.
+A total cost of \$8.2 million is the current estimate as the projected liability on the closure of the operations.
+In addition, MRDM estimates expenditures of approximately \$1 million per year in respect of other environmental costs.
 Further environmental impact assessments will provide a more detailed analysis of the future costs of compliance with applicable environmental requirements and will also provide a better estimate of the eventual costs of reclamation obligations at the end of the mine life.
-As MRDM has not yet commenced production, the Corporation records the rehabilitation provision based on the percentage of completion of the construction project.
-As at September 30, 2013, the rehabilitation provision has been discounted using a discount rate of 5.25% and an obligation of approximately \$4.6 million has been recorded (December 31, 2012 - \$3 million), based on the approximately 90% construction completion at the Project at that time.
+As MRDM has not yet commenced commercial operations, the Corporation records the rehabilitation provision based on the percentage of completion of the construction project.
+As at December 31, 2013, the rehabilitation provision has been discounted using a discount rate of 5.25% and an obligation of approximately \$5.1 million has been recorded (December 31, 2012 - \$3 million), based on the approximately 94% construction completion at the Project at that time.